 A static website is mainly made up of HTML and CSS, plus it is easy for anyone to learn and build a site with just static pages.
 On the other hand, if you want to create a blog, you will definitely need a web application that should be deployed on a web server.
-However, you must possess strong technical skills to be able to develop a dynamic site with good database knowledge to design the data store for blog content.
+And, you must possess strong technical skills to be able to develop a dynamic website along with good database knowledge—to design the data store for blog content.

-But unlike a static website, dynamic websites and/or blogs load their content from data source and content (updated) is displayed to readers every time they browse the pages.
+So unlike a static website, dynamic websites and/or blogs load their content from data source and typically content (updated…) is displayed to readers every time they browse the pages.

-So, the only option you have is to look for a ready-made application.
+To cut the story short, developing a web application is not easy.
+Therefore, only option you have is to look for a ready-made application.

 You can choose automatic (1-click installation) or manual mode.

 You can set up WordPress quickly and effortlessly using one-click installers—like Fantastico, SimpleScripts, Softaculous.
 Depending on the web host you choose, you will most likely get one of these tools under the cPanel options.